![]() deutsches Glossar |

 cancelling the route. ![]()

-route elements both in normal and reverse position at the same time.
+Flank points that may receive flank calls for both positions at the same time.
 See also: SUBSEQUENT FLANK PROTECTION

-determined a position for the switch to be locked in.
+determined a position for the points to be locked in.

 SEMAPHORE SIGNAL